larygwil/unicopedia-sinica/README.md

 ## CJK Local Fonts

-- The <strong>CJK Local Fonts</strong> utility displays all the local font glyphs of a given Unihan character.
+- The **CJK Local Fonts** utility displays all the local font glyphs of a given Unihan character.
 - Any Unihan character can be entered in the <kbd>Unihan</kbd> input field either as a character or a code point.
 Click on the <kbd>Look Up</kbd> button to display all the glyphs.
 - Standardized variants and Ideographic Variation Sequences (IVS) are also accepted in input, either directly, e.g., `劍󠄁`, or as a combination of two code points: Unihan base character + variation selector (VS1 to VS256), e.g., `U+6F22 U+FE00`, or `U+9F8D U+E0101`; the specific format `<9F8D,E0107>` is also allowed.
 - Previously looked up characters are kept in a history stack; use the <kbd>Alt</kbd>+<kbd>↑</kbd> and <kbd>Alt</kbd>+<kbd>↓</kbd> keyboard shortcuts to navigate through them up and down inside the input field.
 Alternatively, you can also use the <kbd>Lookup&nbsp;History&nbsp;▾</kbd> pop-up menu to automatically look up a specific character.